microsoft/live-share-sdk/packages/live-share-react/README.md

 ### useLivePresence

 Presence makes it easy to track which users are currently in the session and assign custom data to them.
-Unlike other hooks, `useLivePresence` has a default ID set for you, but you can override it with your own if you'd like.

 ```javascript
 import { useLivePresence } from "@microsoft/live-share-react";